liyanrui/zhfonts/README.md

 $ mtxrun --script fonts --reload --force
 ```

-This command can be used to check whether the font exists:
+This command can be used to check whether the fonts exist:

 ```console
 $ mtxrun --script fonts --list --all --pattern=sim*